This section provides the details of all the common components you use in

 The following video demonstrates how you can quickly and easily convert important information in the grid to graphs:

-- The ability to aggregate and group only Individual cell values in the chart is not available in this beta release.
+- The ability to aggregate and group only distinct cell values in the chart is not available in this beta release.

 - Every chart consists of categories and series.
 All the string datatypes included in your selection are considered as categories while the number, percent, money, and TSV datatypes are considered as series.